 Avoiding mosquito bites in endemic areas is one of the main ways to prevent yellow fever.
 So unless I walk all over Tanzania wearing a head to toe bugsuit, that’s not going to happen.

 To be fair, yellow fever isn’t happy stuff, with the most serious cases ending in multi-organ dysfunction and death.
 Still, these deaths are rare and usually among the elderly.
 And in fact, people have died from getting the vaccine too!! 🙁

 However, since we didn’t have any choice in the matter, off we went to the travel clinic at the National Medical Centre or 국립중앙의료원 in Korean.
 We called ahead to make sure we could get vaccinated there, but appointments are not really necessary.
 You can just walk-in.

 The process is a little confusing because you have to visit a few different locations within the hospital, but all the rooms are basically attached to the main lobby, so there’s not much distance to cover.
 I’ll try to explain as clearly as possible.

 It’s been 48 hours since we had the vaccination, and so far, so good.
 No side effects (though incubation is 3-6 days).
 We’ll see, I guess.

 For this shot, we had to take a number at the big counter to pay (not the bank), and go through the whole doctor consultation – injection room – waiting process again.
 Still, the whole thing only took another 20 minutes.
-And the cost for this one: 30,300krw.
+And the cost for this one was 15,000 won each.